Skip to main content

 Workers subject to this type of plan can, according to their needs and preferences, choose a series of products from a previously established list that may include rights or products as different as: medical insurance, childcare, meal vouchers, transportation, access to sports clubs, special discounts for the enjoyment of products and services (airline tickets, hotels, health services, etc.), training benefits, vehicles, transfer of use of housing, mobile phones, tablets or other computer media, stock options, etc.

-In this case, the taxation of the products or services offered by the company to its employees in application of a Flexible Remuneration Plan will be governed by the provisions of articles 42 and 43 of the Income Law.
+In this case, the taxation of the products or services that the company offers to its employees in application of a Flexible Remuneration Plan will be governed by the provisions of articles 42 and 43 of the Law of PIT.
 The maximum limit for remuneration in kind may not exceed 30% of the employee's annual total remuneration (article 26.1 of the consolidated text of the Workers' Statute Law, approved by Royal Legislative Decree 2/2015, of 23 October).

 However, in order for them to be considered as remuneration in kind and not simply represent a mediation of payments made by the company in respect of expenses incurred by the employee, it is necessary that the remuneration in kind be thus agreed with the workers, either in the collective agreement or in the employment contract, that is, that the company be obliged (based on the agreement or contract) to provide them with the good, right or service.